Links on Android Authority may earn us a commission. Learn more.

 The world is slowly getting back to normal, but virtual meetings might be here to stay.
 While your laptop probably already has a webcam built-in, it can only do so much.
 If you want to take your image quality to a new level or work with a desktop, it might be time for a solid webcam.
 There are plenty of options to choose from, so we’re here to help you narrow it down.
 These are our picks for the best webcams you can buy.

 The best webcams:

-Editor’s note: This list of the best webcams will be regularly updated as new products launch.
+Editor’s note: We’ll update this list of the best webcams as new products launch.

 1. Logitech C615 webcam